Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 • During January and February, you need to start your trek early as it gets dark sooner than in other months.

-• Pack warm clothes and dress in layers.
+• Pack warm clothes and dress in layers to combat freezing temperatures.

-• Wear a comfortable pair of hiking shoes or boots with good grip.
+• Wear a comfortable pair of hiking shoes or boots with good grip for navigating dry trails.

 • Hire a local guide for safety and try to interact with the locals and their culture.

-• Walk slowly and take breaks whenever you need.
+• Walk slowly and take breaks whenever you need to avoid mountain sickness.

 • Enjoy the quiet and peaceful trails.
-Pause to take in the scenery.
+Pause to take in the scenery and admire prayer flags along the way.

 • Keep a few extra days in your itinerary to deal with any unplanned situations.